emsesp/EMS-ESP32/README.md

 ![Home Assistant iPhone notify)](doc/ha/ha_notify.jpg)

-You can find the .yaml configuration files under `doc/ha`
+You can find the .yaml configuration files under `doc/ha`.
+See also https://community.home-assistant.io/t/thermostat-and-boiler-controller-for-ems-based-boilers-nefit-buderus-bosch-using-esp/53382

 ## Building the firmware